 Paul's Sufferings as an Apostle

 22 Are they Hebrews?
 So am I. Are they Israelites?
-So am I. Are they the seed of Abraham?
+So am I. Are they descendants of Abraham?
 So am I. 23 Are they servants of Christ?
-(I speak as one beside himself) I am more so; in labors more abundantly, in prisons more abundantly, in stripes above measure, in deaths often.
-24 Five times from the Jews I received forty stripes minus one.
-25 Three times I was beaten with rods.
-Once I was stoned.
-Three times I suffered shipwreck.
-I have been a night and a day in the deep.
-26 I have been in travels often, perils of rivers, perils of robbers, perils from my countrymen, perils from the Gentiles, perils in the city, perils in the wilderness, perils in the sea, perils among false brothers; 27 in labor and travail, in watchings often, in hunger and thirst, in fastings often, and in cold and nakedness.
-28 Besides those things that are outside, there is that which presses on me daily, anxiety for all the assemblies.
+I am a better one--I am talking like a madman--with far greater labors, far more imprisonments, with countless beatings, and often near death.
+24 Five times I have received at the hands of the Jews the forty lashes less one.
+25 Three times I have been beaten with rods; once I was stoned.
+Three times I have been shipwrecked; a night and a day I have been adrift at sea; 26 on frequent journeys, in danger from rivers, danger from robbers, danger from my own people, danger from Gentiles, danger in the city, danger in the wilderness, danger at sea, danger from false brethren; 27 in toil and hardship, through many a sleepless night, in hunger and thirst, often without food, in cold and exposure.
+28 And, apart from other things, there is the daily pressure upon me of my anxiety for all the churches.
 29 Who is weak, and I am not weak?
-Who is caused to stumble, and I don’t burn with indignation?
-30 If I must boast, I will boast of the things that concern my weakness.
-31 The God and Father of the Lord Jesus Christ, he who is blessed forevermore, knows that I don’t lie.
-32 In Damascus the governor under King Aretas guarded the city of the Damascenes desiring to arrest me.
-33 Through a window I was let down in a basket by the wall, and escaped his hands.
+Who is made to fall, and I am not indignant?
+30 If I must boast, I will boast of the things that show my weakness.
+31 The God and Father of the Lord Jesus, he who is blessed for ever, knows that I do not lie.
+32 At Damascus, the governor under King Ar'etas guarded the city of Damascus in order to seize me, 33 but I was let down in a basket through a window in the wall, and escaped his hands.